HackZy01/eos-compilation/README.md

 # Elementary-OS-6-compile-script
-This is .sh script that will compile Elementary OS 6 iso for you This script works only on Ubuntu and Debian based distros!
-Tested on Elementary OS, Zorin OS 15, Linux Mint Debian Edition.
+This is .sh script that will compile Elementary OS 6 iso for you This script works only on Ubuntu and Debian and Arch based distros!

+Tested on

+Debian based distros; Elementary OS, Zorin OS 15, Linux Mint Debian Edition.
+Arch based distros: EndeavourOS

 to run this sript do (terminal in the same directory as script):